antofic/GraphCodable/Docs/UserGuide.md

 ### UserInfo dictionary

-Both `GraphEncoder` and `GraphDecoder` allow setting a dictionary accessible during archiving and dearchiving respectively with the aim of adopting appropriate strategies.
+Both `GraphEncoder` and `GraphDecoder` allow setting a dictionary accessible during encoding and decoding respectively with the aim of adopting appropriate strategies.
 Usage is identical to that of Codable.

 ### Versioning of reference types

-Reference types **with identities** can adopt the `GVersion` protocol to define the version (a `UInt32` value) of their type so that they can handle different decoding strategies depending on it.
+Reference types can adopt the `GVersion` protocol to define the version (a `UInt32` value) of their type so that they can handle different decoding strategies depending on it.

 ```swift
 public protocol GVersion : AnyObject {